Holly HolmvsRonda Rousey

 The Rousey loss was the first end of a perceived-invincible UFC champion in the modern era.
 The fight revealed:

-• Rousey's striking defense was below championship level: she walked into clean kicks throughout round 1
+• Rousey's striking defense was below championship level: she walked into clean kicks throughout round 1, and her hands remained at hip level for most of the bout — defensive positioning unsuitable for a high-level kickboxer opponent.

-• The Edmond Tarverdyan corner: Rousey's striking coach was widely criticized for not preparing her for a high-level boxer
+• The Edmond Tarverdyan corner: Rousey's striking coach was widely criticized for not preparing her for a high-level boxer.
+The corner work itself reinforced the wrong tactical read.

-• Holm's pedigree was real: the 18 boxing world titles translated to MMA more directly than analysts had predicted
+• Holm's pedigree was real: the 18 boxing world titles and the credible MMA preparation translated to the cage more directly than analysts had predicted.
+Holm's distance management and counter-striking timing were championship-tier from the opening bell.

-Rousey took a 13-month layoff before returning at UFC 207 to lose to Amanda Nunes in 48 seconds.
+Rousey took a 13-month layoff before returning at UFC 207 (December 2016) to lose to Amanda Nunes by TKO in 48 seconds — the second clean KO of her career and the end of her competitive MMA arc.

 Significance

 UFC 193 is the cleanest era-defining KO in women's MMA history.
 The Rousey era ended in 60 seconds; the wide-open women's bantamweight era began.
-Holm lost the title in her next fight (Miesha Tate, UFC 196, by submission) and never regained it, but the cultural impact of UFC 193 remains generational.
+Holm lost the title in her next fight (Miesha Tate, UFC 196 in March 2016, by rear-naked choke submission in round 5) and never regained it, but the cultural impact of UFC 193 remains generational.

 More classic fights